Bring your Research into the OPEN

 APCs are Article Processing Charges (or Author Publication Charges), fees sometimes charged by publishers to allow an author's publication to be made immediately available on Open Access.
 Check each publisher's OA policy regarding charges before you decide where to publish.

 Open Access publishing initiatives increase access to published research, particularly publicly funded research.
 There are two main types of open access:

 Green open access: This is immediate or delayed open access that is provided through self-archiving.
 The library provides green open access through the institute's Institutional Repository ULIR.
 It is an open access database of published and unpublished work by UL faculty and researchers.
 The content is made fully and freely available in accordance with copyright holder permissions.
 The potential readership of open access articles far exceeds that of articles where the full text is restricted to subscribers.
 This increased visibility can result in raising profiles and citations for researchers.

 Gold open access: This is immediate open access that is provided by a publisher either in a fully open access journal or a hybrid journal.
-Hybrid open access journals provide open access only for those individual articles for which their authors pay an open access publishing fee.
+Hybrid open access journals provide open access only for those individual articles for which their authors pay an open access publishing fee, an APC.
 Publishing fees may or may not be charged to authors in fully open access journals.

-The Directory of Open Access Journals (DOAJ) provides a list of open access journals.
-If the journal you are considering publishing in is not included in the DOAJ then check to ensure that its publisher or the journal itself is not included in Beall’s List of Predatory Publishers or Standalone Journals.
+The Directory of Open Access Journals (DOAJ) provides a list of quality open access journals.
+If the journal you are considering publishing in is not included in the DOAJ then check with a Librarian to ensure that is legitimate.

 The University of Limerick Institutional Repository (ULIR) is an open access database of published and unpublished work by UL faculty and researchers.
 The content is made fully and freely available in accordance with copyright holder permissions.